VPN Into China: Get Access to Chinese IPs/Servers

-Most people looking for working VPNs in China are residents, who want to access blocked sites like Facebook, YouTube, and Google.
-However, what about Chinese expats and those in other countries wanting to access Chinese-specific content?
+Most people looking for privacy tools are residents, who want to access blocked sites in China like Facebook, YouTube, and Google.
+However, what about Chinese expats wondering how to use VPN in China to access local content?

 Some may want to access Chinese websites like iQiYi (爱奇艺), QQ Video(QQ视频), Toudou (土豆), Youku (优酷), or other websites.
 This is what I will be focusing on this guide, but long story short, you can unblock all via PureVPN’s Chinese servers.

-1. PureVPN – 12 Servers for VPN into China
+1. PureVPN – 12 Servers for VPN to China

 - 12 Servers in China (6 in Beijing and 6 in Shanghai)